Menu

 Strikes are common.

 They can cause building closures, particularly in tourist areas.
-They can also disrupt public transport.
-This includes air, shipping, train, bus, tram and taxi services.
+They can also disrupt public transport, including air, shipping, train, bus, tram and taxi services.

-Strikes may involve roadblocks and petrol station closures.
-This can cause transport delays and cancellations.
+Strikes may involve roadblocks and petrol station closures and can cause transport delays and cancellations.

 To avoid transport delays or missing flights: